baratamramprasad/ramprasad/README.md

 # Solution

-Please refer the wiki on the design considiration done on solving the above problem.
+Please refer the wiki on the design consideration done on solving the above problem.

 * [Wiki](https://github.com/baratamramprasad/ramprasad/wiki)